Abhamid3311/Abhamid3311/README.md

 - Mentor aspiring engineers for real-world projects
 - Help shape soft skills like communication, collaboration, and problem-solving
 - involved in project management to ensure smooth execution and team alignment
-- Learning Python & Al
+- Learning Python & Al/ML

 ## 🧠 Known for: